40 Healthy Food Ideas That Actually Taste Amazing

 24) Shrimp Tacos

-Mix some olive oil, chili powder, cumin, garlic, salt, and lime juice to coat the shrimp.
+Coat the shrimp with a mixture of olive oil, chili powder, cumin, garlic, salt, and lime juice.
 Heat the pan until it starts to smoke.
-Add in the shrimp so they are in one layer and cook for 90 seconds on each side.
-You want them to turn a nice pink, have some light charring, and the shrimp to be in a tight C shape.
-(If they are still in loose C shape they still need to be cooked, and if they are in a tight O shape they are overcooked).
-At the same time, heat some small corn tortillas over a gas flame or in a hot, dry skillet for 30 seconds per side.
-Assemble the tacos with the shrimp, cabbage mixed with lime and salt, sliced avocado, a drizzle of yogurt or sour cream, and pickled red onions or salsa.
+Add the shrimp to the pan in a single layer and cook for 90 seconds on each side.
+You want them to turn a nice pink, get some light charring, and be in a tight C shape.
+(They are still undercooked if they are in a loose C and if they are in a tight O shape they are overcooked).

 25) Baked Cod

 Why Baked Cod pulls its weight: Prepared in 15 minutes with delicate flavor and flaky white fish.
-When it comes to dinner on Wednesday, I look for something that is not going to burden me for the next four hours.

 26) Burrito Bowl